InHouse-Banana/DataScientistChallenge/README.md

 - The model is not expected to be perfectly accurate and precise, but instead try to build a simple one involving fewer features based on the limited time frame
 - Evaluate the performance of model

-	1. I selected an XGBoost classificator model for its versatility at the risk of overfitting the small dataset which became evident when doing a small training test
+	1. I selected an XGBoost classificator model for its versatility at the risk of overfitting the small dataset which became evident when doing a small training test.
+Admitedly, this should be done using a validation set instead of test, but it serves to illustrate the point.
+Having a larger dataset would allow a better overfitting analysis.

 		![baseline_training](images/baseline_training.png)